Natalia-Barreto/Natalia-Barreto.github.io/_policy/PLI-2.md

 ---
-title: "'More Tutoring Lessons from New Mexico: How the Shift to an In-School Model Expanded Access and Improved Attendance' with Rachel McCormick, Janey Woo, Jackie Mendez, and Jean Grossman (2025)"
+title: "More Tutoring Lessons from New Mexico: How the Shift to an In-School Model Expanded Access and Improved Attendance"
 collection: policy
 permalink: # /publication/2025-01-01-new-mexico-tutoring
 excerpt: "This Issue Focus outlines the implementation and findings of a tutoring program in New Mexico, focusing on the logistical challenges and lessons learned from scaling up tutoring efforts to better support students in need."
 date: 2025-01-01
 venue: #'Issue Focus'
-status: #'Published'
+status: 'Published'
 coauthors:
   - name: Rachel McCormick
   - name: Janey Woo